PrajwalAravatti/KGT.github.io/README.md

-# KGT.github.io
-INTRODUCTION:

-1)This course is about the design and analysis of algorithms. and understanding their real world applications.the objective of this course is to develop the capability of writting the algorithms for the given tasks,implement it using the suitable data structures.and work towards improving it's efficiency.this course is important as it bridge theoratical knowledge and practical applications.
-2)in this course we have studied various data structures  of type linear and non linear and also some advanced data structures which include: a)arrays(1 dimensional and 2 dimensional) b)linked list (SLL and CSLL,DLL,CDLL) c)stacks and queues d)trees(n-array tree,binary,BST,2-3 tree,AVL,red-black) e)tries f)skip list g)segment trees f)fenwick trees g)graphs(weighted,unweighted,directed,undirected) h)heaps
-i)hashmap
-j)union find
-Algorithms tht we studied are: a)sorting algorithms(bubble,insertion,selection,merge,quick,heap sorts) b)string matching algorithms(brute force,boyer moore,KMP,Rabin-karph)
-c)graph traversal algorithms like BFS,DFS,kruskal's,dijkstra,bellman-ford,warshall's.
-d)back tracking algorithms(N queen,subset)

-3) By using efficient data structures and algorithms, one can solve problems in the least possible time.
-For example, sorting algorithms are used in e-commerce platforms for ranking products, while searching algorithms are vital in databases and web search engines and recommendation engines.

- Algorithms are used to process large datasets, such as in social networks for friend recommendations ( using graph traversal algorithms) or in finance for detecting fraud in transaction patterns .

-In real-time navigation systems, algorithms like Dijkstra's algorithm or A search* are used to calculate the shortest path in real-time, helping users navigate efficiently through traffic or find optimal routes.

-  Network routing protocols, like Bellman-Ford and Floyd-Warshall, ensure the optimal path for data transmission across various routers and devices.

- In domains like finance or stock trading, algorithms help in analyzing and processing data streams in real time, such as for predictive analytics and anomaly detection.
-Efficient data structures like heaps are used in priority queues for scheduling tasks in operating systems or event-driven systems.
-COURSE PROJECT INTRODUCTION:

-We are embarking on an ambitious project to design and develop a smart city spanning 1500 square kilometers near Kurnool.
-This project aims to create a sustainable, technologically advanced, and citizen-centric urban environment.
-By leveraging cutting-edge technologies and innovative solutions, we aim to improve the quality of life for residents, boost economic growth, and create a model for sustainable urban development.
+# Course: Design and Analysis of Algorithms

+## **Introduction**

+This course focuses on the design and analysis of algorithms and their real-world applications.
+The objective is to develop the capability to write algorithms for specific tasks, implement them using suitable data structures, and improve their efficiency.
+This course bridges theoretical knowledge and practical applications, making it crucial for solving computational problems.

+### **Topics Covered**

+We explored various data structures and algorithms, including:

+#### **Data Structures:**
+1. **Linear Data Structures:**
+   - Arrays (1-dimensional and 2-dimensional)
+   - Linked Lists (Singly Linked List (SLL), Circular SLL, Doubly Linked List (DLL), Circular DLL)

+2. **Non-linear Data Structures:**
+   - Stacks and Queues
+   - Trees (n-ary Trees, Binary Trees, Binary Search Trees, 2-3 Trees, AVL Trees, Red-Black Trees)
+   - Tries
+   - Skip Lists
+   - Segment Trees
+   - Fenwick Trees
+   - Graphs (Weighted/Unweighted, Directed/Undirected)
+   - Heaps
+   - HashMaps
+   - Union-Find (Disjoint Set Union)

+#### **Algorithms:**
+1. **Sorting Algorithms:**
+   - Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Quick Sort, Heap Sort
+2. **String Matching Algorithms:**
+   - Brute Force, Boyer-Moore, Knuth-Morris-Pratt (KMP), Rabin-Karp
+3. **Graph Algorithms:**
+   - Breadth-First Search (BFS), Depth-First Search (DFS)
+   - Kruskal’s Algorithm, Dijkstra’s Algorithm, Bellman-Ford Algorithm, Floyd-Warshall Algorithm
+4. **Backtracking Algorithms:**
+   - N-Queen Problem, Subset Generation

+### **Real-World Applications**

+Efficient data structures and algorithms are essential to solving real-world problems in minimal time.
+Examples include:

+- **Sorting and Searching:**
+  Used in e-commerce platforms for ranking products and in databases for search functionalities.
+- **Graph Algorithms:**
+  - Friend recommendations in social networks using graph traversal.
+  - Navigation systems like GPS use Dijkstra’s and A* algorithms for calculating the shortest paths.
+- **Network Routing:**
+  - Bellman-Ford and Floyd-Warshall algorithms are used in routing protocols for optimal data transmission.
+- **Finance and Stock Trading:**
+  - Algorithms help in real-time data analysis, predictive analytics, and fraud detection.
+- **Task Scheduling:**
+  - Heaps are used in priority queues for task scheduling in operating systems and event-driven systems.

+---

+## **Course Project: Smart City Design**

+### **Overview**
+Our project involves designing and developing a sustainable **Smart City** covering **1500 square kilometers near Kurnool**.
+The objective is to create a **technologically advanced, sustainable, and citizen-centric urban environment** that enhances quality of life, fosters economic growth, and serves as a model for sustainable urban development.

+### **Key Features:**
+- Leverage advanced algorithms for efficient city planning and resource management.
+- Use data-driven insights for optimizing traffic, utilities, and public services.
+- Integrate modern technologies to ensure sustainability and citizen engagement.

+By combining efficient algorithms and data structures, we aim to develop solutions that are innovative and impactful.

+---

+## **Project Repository**
+- **Frontend:** User interface design and visualization of smart city components.
+- **Backend:** Implementation of algorithms and data integration for real-time updates.
+- **Algorithms:** Development and optimization of algorithms for smart city planning.
+- **Data:** Datasets for testing and validation.

+---

+We welcome collaboration and feedback to make this project a success!